appium/appium/CONTRIBUTING.md

     node bin/appium-doctor.js --dev
     ./reset.sh --dev

 The first two commands install test and build tools (`sudo` may not be necessary if you installed node.js via Homebrew).
-The third command verifies that all of the dependencies are set up correctly and fourth command installs all app dependencies and builds supporting binaries and test apps. `reset.sh` is also the recommended command to run after pulling changes from master.
+The third command verifies that all of the dependencies are set up correctly (since dependencies for building Appium are different from those for simply running Appium) and fourth command installs all app dependencies and builds supporting binaries and test apps. `reset.sh` is also the recommended command to run after pulling changes from master.
 At this point, you're able to start the Appium server:

     node .